How Do I Establish A Consistent Daily Routine For My Puppy?

 7.2.
 Providing a Comfortable Sleeping Area

 Designate a comfortable and quiet area for your puppy to sleep and rest.
-Provide a cozy bed or crate with soft bedding that offers security and .
+Provide a cozy bed or crate with soft bedding that offers security and comfort.
 Having a dedicated sleeping area helps your puppy associate that space with relaxation and downtime.

 7.3.
 Establishing Regular Nap and Rest Times